fiddleyowl/faster-minecarts/README.md

 This is a forked and remade version of [faster-minecarts](https://www.curseforge.com/minecraft/mc-mods/faster-minecarts) by [neondrp](https://www.curseforge.com/members/neondrp).

 ## Features
-* Increases the maximum speed of all vanilla minecarts from 8 m/s to up to 30 m/s.
+* Increases the maximum speed of all vanilla minecarts from 8 m/s to up to 30 m/s (Unlimited by custom speed rails but is UNTESTED).
-* Automatic slowdown on corners to prevent derailing.
+* Automatic slowdown before corners and hills to prevent derailing or bouncing back.
-* Acceleration rails and deceleration rails to manually toggle speed.
+* Acceleration rails, deceleration rails, and two more custom speed rails to manually toggle speed.
-* Support for per-block slowing with soul sand blocks, slime blocks, or hoppers (storage minecarts only).
+* Support for per-block slowing with soul sand blocks, slime blocks, honey blocks, or hoppers (storage minecarts only).
 * Flexible configuration with ModMenu.

 ## Recipes